.What is Obsessive Compulsive Disorder (OCD)?

-Anxiety Disorders Such as OCD Can Worsen if Diagnosis and OCD Treatment is delayed.
-When Symptoms Appear, Cognitive Behavioral Therapy/Exposure and Ritual Prevention therapy can Help.
+Anxiety Disorders Such as OCD Can Worsen if Diagnosis and OCD Therapy is delayed.
+When Symptoms Appear, Cognitive Behavioral Therapy/Exposure and Ritual Prevention treatment can Help.

 Effective treatments for Obsessive Compulsive Disorder are available.
 Susan Haverty, MFT, is a licensed Sacramento Cognitive Behavioral Therapist whose practice is devoted solely to behavioral assessment and the treating of anxiety disorders such as OCD.
 She uses Cognitive Behavioral Therapy and exposure and response prevention when appropriate to successfully help patients and their families regain a more balanced and more rewarding life.